Skip to main content

 Overview:

-• Participants will be introduced to a variety of methods for studying the complex microbial populations that surround us, including applications, limitations, and health and legal implications.
+• Participants will be introduced to various methods for studying the complex microbial populations surrounding us, including applications, limitations, and health and legal implications.

-• Students will apply high-throughput sequencing techniques to mine the genetic diversity of complex populations such as the community of microbes growing happily in a kitchen sink.
+• Participants will apply high-throughput sequencing techniques to mine the genetic diversity of complex populations, such as the community of microbes growing happily in a kitchen sink.

 • Introduction to metagenomics and microbial communities